 For the soup:

-- Ladle about 2/3 of the vegetable chunks and a little bit of broth into a blender and blend until smooth.
+Ladle about 2/3 of the vegetable chunks and a little bit of liquid into a blender and blend until smooth (or use an immersion blender and leave some chunkiness un-blended).
 Be careful!
 This is hot!
 Duh.
-Return the blended soup to the pot and stir into the mix until combined, heating through again if it needs it.
+Return the blended soup to the pot; heat over medium and stir to combine, heating everything through.

-- Serve the soup with a hit of black pepper and a pinch of Parmesan on top.
+Serve the soup with black pepper and parmesan on top.